ai-dock/stable-diffusion-webui/README.md

 Simply declare your [environment variables](#environment-variables) and launch a container with `docker compose` or choose a pre-configured [cloud template](#pre-configured-templates).

+See [this section](#stable-diffusion-webui) for Stable Diffusion Web UI specific configuration options.

 ## About AUTOMATIC1111 WebUI

 A popular and feature-rich web interface for Stable Diffusion based on the Gradio library.